peterbraden/node-opencv/README.md

         mat.detectObject(haar_cascade_xml, opts, function(err, matches){})

+Also:

+        mat.goodFeaturesToTrack

+#### Contours

+        mat.findCountours
+        mat.drawContour
+        mat.drawAllContours

-## WIP
+## MIT License

-This is a WIP.
-I've never written C++ before so the code may be _interesting_ - if I'm doing stuff wrong please feel free to correct me.
+The library is distributed under the MIT License - if for some reason that doesn't work for you please get in touch.